scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 view checkpoint-restart as a generalization of pickling.
 Instead of saving an object to a file, one saves the entire Python session to a file.
-Checkpointing graphics in Python is also supported --- by checkpointing a VNC session with Python running inside that session.
+Checkpointing graphics in Python is also supported --- by checkpointing a virtual network client (VNC) session with Python running inside that session.

 DMTCP is available as a Linux package for many popular Linux distributions.
 DMTCP can checkpoint Python or IPython from the *outside* i.e. by treating